 Does it feel like this happens every January?
 If so, here are some ways to prevent the holiday hangover from happening again next season.

-- Set a holiday budget for 2018.
+- Set a holiday budget.
 Evaluate how much was spent this past season and set a reasonable spending goal for this year.

 - Continue healthy habits through the holidays.
 A lot of people set resolutions and start well-being plans in January, but many good intentions don’t last through December.
 Use the first of each month throughout the year as a prompt to kick-start motivation again.